ImansiKavindi/Order-Management-System/README.md

 # Order-Management-System
 Tractor Parts Import and Distribution Management System for AGS Agro Asia (PVT) Ltd.
-Developed a Comprehensive Tractor Parts Import and Distribution Management System As part of a 2nd-year, 2nd-semester project for AGS Agro Asia (PVT) Ltd., I contributed to the Order Management Module, which includes:
+Developed a Comprehensive Tractor Parts Import and Distribution Management System As part of a 2nd-year, 2nd-semester project for AGS Agro Asia (PVT) Ltd., As part of this project, I developed the **Order Management Module**, which includes:

-Cart Management: Adding, editing, and removing items.
+- **Cart Management**: Add, edit, and remove items in the shopping cart.
-Shipping Address Handling: Capturing and storing customer details.
+- **Shipping Address Handling**: Capture and manage customer details for order delivery.
-Receipt Generation: Providing downloadable receipts for transactions.
+- **Receipt Generation**: Provide customers with downloadable receipts for completed transactions.
-Annual Sales Report Generation: Processing and presenting sales data for analysis.
+- **Annual Sales Report Generation**: Process and present sales data for analysis and decision-making.